 - Motion Actuation: Any function that is triggered by moving a device or by gesturing towards the device must be also have the option to be operated through interface components.
 For example, instead of shaking a device to undo, a user can tap button.

 - Target Size: This requirement ensures pointers are large enough to bee seen and used on all devices by requiring them to be at least 44 by 44 CSS pixels.

 - Concurrent Input Mechanisms: Your web content should allow people to use and switch between different input modalities.
 For example, a user opens a menu with the keyboard, and then navigates between the menu items with speech recognition.

 - Status Messages: Status messages should be able to be programmatically determined to be presented to users by their own assistive technologies.

-For more information on these specific modifications and making your website WCAG 2.1 compatible, be sure to check out the full set of guidelines on W3C’s website.
+For more information on these specific modifications and making your website WCAG 2.1 accessible, be sure to check out the full set of guidelines on W3C’s website.

-Need help making your website WCAG 2.1 compatible?
+Need help making your website WCAG 2.1 accessible?
 Our team of programmers is passionate about making your website accessible to all.